tanghyd/capstone/README.md

 --new_events (include only new events) OR
 --all_events (also include old events - note these are labelled FALSE in confidence == High)

+This takes labelled sentences (and their lower and upper bounds - i.e. may be a 3 sentence text chunk) as well as stored metadata to produce labelled events for vectorisation and classification.

+Events can be extracted either sentence-by-sentence, or with a sliding window of specified (i.e. a `pad` is set).
+Old text chunks are extracted with `pad=2` to be equivalent to `n_sentences_extract=2`.

+This code is dependent on the following files:
+- `data/geoview/capstone_metadata.zip`
+- all reports stored in `data/wamex_xml/`

 #### 5. Vectorisation and Classification on Labelled Events

+Notebooks used to show example pipeline given a labelled set of data.

 ```
 pipeline/example.ipynb